 Your Local Pharmacy or Drugstore

 Some local pharmacies and drug stores have copy services too.
-It’s important to note that some of the larger, national pharmacy store chains, such as Walgreen’s and Rite-Aid, do not offer copy services.
+It’s important to note that some of the larger, national pharmacy store chains, such as Walgreen’s and Rite-Aid, do not.
 However, there is one national chain that does.

 CVS stores do offer copy services at many locations.
-While copy services are not available in all locations, CVS is working to establish copy services at select locations.
+While these services are not available in all locations, CVS is working to establish copy services at select locations.

-You can stop in to your local CVS to find out if they do have a copy machine.
-Note that copies at CVS aren’t cheap: their website says (as of this writing) it’ll cost you 19 cents to make a single-sided black and white copy and 99 cents to make a single-sided color copy.
+You can stop in to your local CVS to find out if they offer this service.
+Note that copies at CVS aren’t cheap: their website says (as of this writing) it’ll cost you 19 cents to make a single-sided black and white copy and 99 cents for single-sided color.

 Make Copies at Government Offices